jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-»I like it when the feedback [to the design] comes quick.
+»I like it when the feedback [to the design] comes quickly.
 No annoying waiting… it always makes me nervous.
 Do they [the client] like it or do I need to throw out work?« – this tells us more about the situation than a client’s feedback being just described as »good«.